<– No, not this guy. MacGyver is my trail name. –>

 In accordance with trail custom, a fellow backpacker gave me my trail name.
 Eventually it stuck.
 If you want to know how I earned it, you’ll have to hike with me someday.

-I backpacked a little with my family as a teenager in the [unintelligible decade], and I decided to give it another go when I joined the DC UL Backpacking meetup group in 2010.
+I backpacked a little with my family as a teenager in the [unintelligible decade], and I decided to give it another go when I joined the DC UL Backpacking group in 2010.
 My first outing in many years was a winter backpacking trip (it happened to be winter, and I was anxious to get out, so why not?) and I have learned so much from this fine group in the years since.
-I try to give back by leading trips on occasion and by answering newbie questions, but there are many others in that group with far greater knowledge and skill than I have.
+I try to give back by leading trips on occasion and by answering newbie questions, but I still get more than I give as a result of being part of this group.

 Over the years, I have managed to rack up a fun list of trails conquered: